D4isDAVID/discord.js-components-bot/README.md

 ### Components System

 Typically when developing Discord bots, we place handlers, events, commands, interactions, etc. into their own respective folders.

 The components system creates a more organized way to store all related events, commands and other interactions in their own folder ([see components](./src/components/)).

 ### Subcommand Utilities

-The template adds subcommand utilities, allowing you to create commands with subcommands and subcommand groups with ease ([see example](./src/components/example/commands/subcommands.ts)).
+The template comes with subcommand utilities, allowing you to create commands with subcommands and subcommand groups with ease
+([see example](./src/components/example/commands/subcommands.ts)).

 ## Configuration